This post was originally published on March 2, 2023. It has been edited on February 7, 2024.

-Germans are extremely conscious of ingredients and are always looking for as many natural ingredients as possible (love that!).
-Also, they don’t like to spend as much on makeup as they do on skincare (love that, too!).
+Germans are extremely conscious of ingredients and are always looking for as many ‘natural’ ingredients as possible.
+I’ve found shelf lives of products to be shorter, especially for skincare products as a result.
+I’ve also noticed that Germans don’t like to spend as much money on makeup as they do on skincare.
 When it comes to makeup, they prefer affordable prices.

-Essence is a German cosmetics company that’s known for their pocket-friendly prices and high-performance formulas.
+Essence is a drugstore brand that’s known for its affordable prices and high-quality products.
+They’re a great option for those who are on a budget.
 They use natural, gentle ingredients and their products are great for those with sensitive skin.

-Their mascaras!
-They were a staple in my pro kit in a pinch!
+Their mascaras, hand down!
+They are a staple in my pro kit and pro kits around the world!

 Catrice is a German beauty brand that’s known for their groundbreaking & fashion-forward products.
 Their commitment to using top-tier ingredients and reliable formulas ensure that their customers’ needs are always met.

-IsaDora is a Swedish makeup brand that is owned by the German company, ARTDECO (which we talked about already).
-They’re really dedicated to using only the best ingredients at a great, entry-level price point.
+IsaDora is actually a Swedish makeup brand that is owned by Artdeco (see above).
+IsaDora is dedicated to using only the best ingredients at a great, entry-level price point.
 Their products are known for being super reliable and they have great customer satisfaction.

 A great makeup product with skincare benefits.